Table of Contents_

 There are also instances where the use of credit card details without the actual physical credit card is sufficient.
 This is mostly the case with online purchases.

 If you feel you might have been targeted for credit card fraud, you can approach consumer credit card reporting companies and have a fraud alert placed on your credit report.
-When such an action is taken, all potential lenders are required to ensure proper identity verification before they issue any new accounts.
+When such an action is taken, all potential lenders must ensure proper identity verification before issuing any new accounts.
 Making the report with one credit bureau is sufficient to put a fraud alert in place on all your credit reports.
 The fraud alert may be canceled at any time.

 You can also report the fraud to law enforcement.
-Visit the FTC’s website- IdentityTheft.gov to initiate this process.
-Any report of theft or fraud you file here can be used by law enforcement departments and agencies to investigate the matter.
+Visit the FTC’s website- IdentityTheft.gov, to initiate this process.
+Law enforcement departments and agencies can use any report of theft or fraud you file here to investigate the matter.